genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/05_data-grid.md

 </zero-ag-grid>
 ```

-This will result in grid displaying all the columns available in the for this resource.
+This will result in grid displaying all the columns available in the for the `ALL_POSITIONS` resource.

-### Grid interaction
+## Grid interaction

-To add new columns that are not part of the API we can add additional column definitions.
+To add new columns that are not part of the API, we can add additional column definitions.

 ```html {6} title="home.template.ts"
 <zero-ag-grid>